SEO in the AI Era

 Prioritize Long-Tail + Conversational Queries

-Long-tail keywords have been important for some time to ensure that you are reaching the right audience, but they are becoming even more so important when it comes to getting exposure to your site.
-Along the same lines of long-tail terms, AI-powered answer tools (that are now popping up everywhere) are drawn to specific, natural language queries (ie. conversational prompts), so working relevant queries into your content strategy will be beneficial in discovery.
+Long-tail keywords have been important for some time to ensure that you are reaching the right audience, but they are becoming even more important when it comes to getting exposure to your site.
+Along the same lines as long-tail terms, AI-powered answer tools (that are now popping up everywhere) are drawn to specific, natural language queries (i.e. conversational prompts), so working relevant queries into your content strategy will be beneficial in discovery.

-There are lots of tools available when it comes to generating a list of relevant keywords for your content strategy, but first and foremost you need to think about how your target audience is actually searching for your products and services.
-Customer feedback and conversations with your sales team can be a great starting point, but beyond that there are several tools available when it comes to generating this keyword list.
-Some that we use internally are SEMrush and the chrome plugin Keywords Everywhere.
+There are many tools available when it comes to generating a list of relevant keywords for your content strategy, but first and foremost, you need to think about how your target audience is actually searching for your products and services.
+Customer feedback and conversations with your sales team can be a great starting point, but beyond that, utilizing keyword-specific tools to help generate a keyword list is essential.
+Some tools that we use internally are SEMrush and the chrome plugin Keywords Everywhere.
 Long-tail keywords will naturally have less search volume tied to them, but if it places you in front of the right customer, that is much more important.

-Once you have a working list, it is a good idea to run those searches on Google and/or Bing to see what other content is being populated for those results and if it is relevant to your business.
+Once you have a working list, it is a good idea to run those searches on Google and/or Bing to see what other content is being populated for those results and whether it is relevant to your business.
 You can also assess if there is something missing from those results.
-Once you have a good working list of terms you can categorize the intent behind those searches and then plan your content.
+Now you can categorize the intent behind those searches and plan your content accordingly.

 • Informational - The user is looking for answers to a specific question